aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/vba-project/check-if-vba-project-is-protected-and-locked-for-viewing/_index.md

 // Access the VBA project of the workbook. const vbaProject = workbook.getVbaProject();

-// Whether "Lock project for viewing" is true or not. console.log("Is VBA Project Locked for Viewing: " + vbaProject.getIslockedForViewing());
+// Indicates whether "Lock project for viewing" is true. console.log("Is VBA Project Locked for Viewing: " + vbaProject.getIslockedForViewing());
 ```